 • Note: Family members needn’t move at the same time nor by the same means of transportation.
 Expenses that do not qualify include:

-• Expenses of buying or selling a home, including closing costs, mortgage fees, house-hunting expenses, home improvements or new furnishings.
+• Expenses of ing or selling a home, including closing costs, mortgage fees, house-hunting expenses, home improvements or new furnishings.

 • Loss on the sale of your old home.